Robert Walton Goelet: Personal life

 After several months of ill health, Goelet died on May 2, 1941, of a heart attack, aged 61, in his brownstone on Fifth Avenue at 48th Street.
 After a funeral service at St. Thomas Protestant Episcopal Church on Fifth Avenue, he was buried at Woodlawn Cemetery in the Bronx.
 In his will, he left the Ritz-Carlton Hotel to Harvard University.
 His widow was given his personal effects and property along with life use of their home on Narragansett Avenue in Newport and their estate in France.
 His widow lived almost another 47 years until her death in 1988.

 Legacy

-In 1958, in Goelet's honor, his widow and four children donated $500,000 toward the construction of the Metropolitan Opera's new home at Lincoln Center, where the grand staircase bears a plaque with his name.
+In 1958, in Goelet's honor, his widow and four children donated $500,000 toward the construction of the Metropolitan Opera House at Lincoln Center, where the grand staircase bears a plaque with his name.

 As of 2012, the Goelet's Newport estate at Narragansett Avenue and the corner of Ochre Point Avenue, remained in the Goelet family.